asdfMaciej/telegram-pogom-bot/README.md

 For two above commands, you could use [rzadkie/ewolucja] instead of pokemon - the first shows rare pokemon in my area, the second shows a bit less desirable pokemon, for evolution (zubat/drowzee/paras/etc)

 /list - shows you the list

+## My normal usage

+I start pogom, then the script.
+I go into Telegram and type /start 2, /add rzadkie, /add ewolucja.
+Then I go into Firefox, go into notify and I set it to notify to all pokemon.
+Once the script starts working, I go outside and hunt :) Enjoy!